2020–2021 Indian farmers' protest

-The 2020–2021 Indian farmers' protest was a protest against three farm acts that were passed by the Parliament of India in September 2020.
-The acts, often called the Farm Bills, had been described as "anti-farmer laws" by many farmer unions, and politicians from the opposition who said that it would leave farmers at the "mercy of corporates".
-The protests were largely non-violent.
-The protests also demanded the creation of a minimum support price (MSP) bill, to ensure that corporates cannot control the prices.
-The union government, however, maintained that the laws would make it effortless for farmers to sell their produce directly to big buyers, and stated that the protests are based on misinformation.
+The 2020–2021 Indian farmers' protest was a protest against three farm acts passed by the Parliament of India in September 2020.
+The acts, often called the Farm Bills, had been described as "anti-farmer laws" by many farmer unions, and politicians from the opposition who said that the three laws would leave farmers at the "mercy of corporates" since the farmer-trader disputes were taken to SDM instead of judiciary.
+The protests demanded the creation of a minimum support price (MSP) bill, to ensure that corporates cannot control the prices.
+The Union Government, however, maintained that the laws would make it effortless for farmers to sell their produce directly to big buyers, and stated that the protests are based on misinformation.
 Related endemic legacy issues include farmer suicides and low farmer incomes.
 Despite India being largely self-sufficient in foodgrain production and having welfare schemes, hunger and nutrition remain serious issues, with India ranking as one of the worst countries in the world in food security parameters.
+Due to unfulfilled previous demands 2024 Indian farmers' protest started on 13 of February 2024.